gravitational/gravity/docs/6.x/cluster.md

 ### Performing an Upgrade

-An upgrade can be triggered either through Cluster Control Panel or using command line.
-To trigger the upgrade from the Control Panel, select an appropriate version on the "Updates" tab click `Update`.

-To trigger the operation from the command line, copy the Cluster Image into one of the Cluster nodes and untar it:
+First copy the Cluster Image onto one of the Cluster nodes and untar it:

 ```bash
 $ tar xf cluster-image.tar